 Half an hour later, they both call their wives.

-One says: My dear wife, don't worry, tomorrow I'm getting on the plane back to you.
+One says, 'My dear wife, don't worry, tomorrow I'm getting on a plane back to you.'
 No one here wears shoes.
 They're all barefoot.

-The other says: My dear wife, I am very sorry, but I will not be able to return in the coming year, there is a fantastic opportunity to sell shoes here, everyone goes barefoot.
+The other says, 'My dear wife, I am very sorry, but I will not be able to return in the coming year.'
+There is a fantastic opportunity to sell shoes here; everyone goes barefoot.

-In the video, "Let's Raise Kids to Be Entrepreneurs," Cameron Herold, an entrepreneur since childhood who has coached entrepreneurs for the past twenty years, says how at an early age, encouraged by his father, he had identified business opportunities and realized that his destiny was to be an entrepreneur.
+In the video, "Let's Raise Kids to Be Entrepreneurs," Cameron Herold, an entrepreneur since childhood who has coached entrepreneurs for the past twenty years, says that at an early age, encouraged by his father, he had identified business opportunities and realized that his destiny was to be an entrepreneur.

-When it comes to children: Participants in the Entrepreneurship for Kids Program learn to identify opportunities that will drive them toward success on both a personal and financial level.
+When it comes to children, Participants in the Entrepreneurship for Kids Program learn to identify opportunities that will drive them toward success on both a personal and financial level.

 The entrepreneur: